 - A 1905 music box in the O’Keefe Mansion

 - Textiles, consisting of O’Keefe family clothes such as the women’s summer white dresses, and men’s formal suits.
 There is also a late 1800s Royal Battenburg lace wedding dress, and beaded flapper dresses from the 1920s

 - Firearms, including a First World War Ross Rifle

-The library also has a small collection of Special Collection books which include books owned by the O’Keefe, Greenhow, and Schubert families; first edition Zane Grey novels; religious periodicals; popular 19th and early 20th century literature; and school textbooks dating from the early 20th century that cover such topics as geography, history, literature, composition, French, math, and music.
+The library also has a small collection of Special Collection books which include books owned by the O’Keefe, Greenhow, and Schubert families; first edition Zane Grey novels; religious periodicals; popular 19th and early 20th-century literature; and school textbooks dating from the early 20th century that covers such topics as geography, history, literature, composition, French, math, and music.